 Confirm with your course coordinator or check your course profile before using Artificial Intelligence (AI) in your assessment.
 Some assessment pieces do not permit the use of AI tools, while others may allow AI with some limitations.

 Any permitted use of AI for assessment must be acknowledged appropriately.
-Your course coordinator will provide guidance on how to reference the use of AI tools.
-Some possible examples include:
+Your course profile will have guidance on how to acknowledge any permitted use of AI in your assessments, which might include:

 AI models sometimes produce incorrect, biased or outdated information.
 Verify the accuracy of AI-generated content using reliable sources before including it in your work.